How Freight Factoring Works

 5. The Factoring Company Forwards the Remaining Invoice Balance to You

 When your customers pay the balance of their invoice, the factoring company will immediately forward you the remainder – minus a small fee for services rendered.

 This is how invoice factoring generally operates on behalf of a trucking business.
 However, expect to see some minor differences depending on the volume factoring you choose.
 The terms and conditions of your invoice financing transactions depend on a number of different factors.
-It’s best to speak with our lending expert from SMB Compass to get the exact details surrounding factoring for trucking.
+It’s best to speak with a lending expert to know the exact details surrounding factoring for trucking companies.